 On January 14, 2013, we announced a dividend policy for distributing up to 50% of our annual distributable profits as a dividend.
-Our Board of Directors declared a dividend for 2012 which was distributed in April 2013, for 2013 which was distributed in April 2014, for 2014 which was distributed in April 2015, for 2015 which was distributed in April 2016 and for 2016 which was distributed in April 2017.
 As part of the stated dividend policy the Company's Board of Directors reserved the right to declare additional dividend distributions, to change the rate of dividend distributions (either as a policy or on a one-time basis), to cancel a specific distribution or to cancel the policy as a whole at any time, at its sole discretion.
 On March 15, 2018, our Board of Directors adopted a resolution to suspend until further notice the said dividend policy in order to increase our available funds in support of our long-term growth.

 Our ability to distribute dividends in the future may be adversely affected by the risk factors described in this report.
 Any dividend will depend on our earnings, capital requirements, financial condition and other business and economic factors affecting us at the time as our board of directors may consider relevant.
 Our ability to pay cash dividends may be restricted by instruments governing any of our obligations.
-We are restricted by Israeli law to pay dividends in any fiscal year only out of "profits", as defined by the Israeli Companies Law, unless otherwise authorized by an Israeli court, and provided that the distribution is not reasonably expected to impair our ability to fulfill our outstanding and expected obligations.
-There is no assurance that we will be able to pay dividends or increase our payment of dividends in the future, nor is there any assurance that our Board of Directors will not further change our dividend policy in the future.
+We are restricted by Israeli law to pay dividends in any fiscal year only out of "profits", as defined by the Companies Law, unless otherwise authorized by an Israeli court, and provided that the distribution is not reasonably expected to impair our ability to fulfill our outstanding and expected obligations.
+There is no assurance that we will be able to pay dividends or increase our payment of dividends in the future, nor is there any assurance that our Board of Directors will not further change or cancel our dividend policy in the future.
 If we are unable to pay dividends at levels anticipated by investors in our shares, the market price of our shares may be negatively affected and the value of our shareholders' investment may be reduced.
-See "Item 8.A - Consolidated Statements and Other Financial Information", under the caption "8A - Dividend Policy" for additional information regarding the payment of dividends.
+See "Item 8.A. - Consolidated Statements and Other Financial Information", under the caption "A8. - Dividend Policy" for additional information regarding the payment of dividends.